adhithin/P5Candyyyy/README.md

 how to test: when you enter your username and password, the website will redirect you to a page with AP CSP information and resouces. when you click log out, the session will expire and will return you to the game's log in page.

+to test for now: click the home button at the top of the main page. the button shoould take you to the ap csp resources document.

 resources:

 - [Sessions](https://docs.google.com/document/d/1F6iYBj5xJ8ZWCtkDqlF_-skWM-Xuut-BqT5eRNPhnOE/edit)